oxequa/realize/README.md

     --no-run                -> Disables the run
-    --no-fmt                -> Disables the fmt (go fmt) --no-server             -> Disables the web panel (port :5000)
+    --no-fmt                -> Disables the fmt (go fmt) --no-server             -> Disables the web panel (port :5000) --open                  -> Open the web panel in a new browser window
     ```
     Examples: